Aria/Concerto Competition Rules

 - Any person who has won the competition in the previous academic year is ineligible.

-- Entry forms are downloadable here.
+- Click this link for to submit your entry form.
 The signatures of the entrant, applied teacher, accompanist, and conductor of the relevant ensemble (Symphony Orchestra or Wind Ensemble) are required on the entry form.
 Please provide an instrumentation list and either a full score or piano score to the ensemble conductors before they sign off.
-Entrants are advised that conductors can receive PDFs of scores via email or hard copies in the conductor’s mailbox.
-The entrant must return the completed form, with all signatures, to the Music Department Office beginning Wednesday, October 3 and no later than 5 pm on Friday, October 5.
+Entrants are advised that conductors can receive PDFs of scores via email.
+Submissions will begin on October 7th, 2022 at 9:00 am and will close 4:30 pm on Friday, October 28th, 2022.
 Entries received after the deadline will not be eligible for one of the eighteen (18) audition time slots available.
 Entrants will be assigned an audition time slot based on the time stamp affixed to all applications as they are turned in to the Music Department Office.
-Time slots will be assigned by Dr. Paul McShee and communicated to all applicants and accompanists.
+Time slots will be assigned by the Music Office and communicated to all applicants and accompanists.